DiskMethod/CS2VoiceData/cmd/cs2voice-extract/README.md

 # cs2voice-extract

-Extracts per-player voice data from CS2 demo files and saves each player's audio as a separate WAV file.
+Extracts per-player voice data from CS2 demo files and saves each player's audio in a user-specified format (WAV, FLAC, etc.) with selectable audio quality.
+All audio extraction and compression are handled in a single step.

 ---

 ## Features

 - Parses CS2 demo files (`.dem`) and extracts voice chat audio.
-- Outputs one WAV file per player found in the demo.
+- Outputs one audio file per player found in the demo, with user-selectable format (WAV, FLAC, etc.).
+- User-configurable sample rate, bit depth, and output directory.
+- Supports filtering by player (SteamID).
 - Designed for modular use in larger CS2 voice data processing pipelines.

 ---